 Homeschooling parents whose kids will likely seek admission to college usually realize their homeschool graduates will need parent-made homeschool transcripts.
 They will probably also need "outside evidence."
 That's because a homeschool transcript full of parent-graded courses and independent learning done at home may not by itself convince university admissions counselors of a teen's preparation for college-level work.
 Read More »

+Course selection and completion are very big deals when you're in school, and even if you are homeschooling, colleges may have specific courses that they want to see.
 Homeschooling is not public schooling, and homeschooling parents have wide latitude in what their children should study, how they should learn, and what qualifies a teen for graduation or a diploma.
-Homeschooling is governed by state laws, which vary from state-to-state, and you should check with a homeschooling organization in your state to see if there are course or “subject” requirements, and how homeschoolers show they have met those requirements in that state.
-If there are no course requirements, as with homeschoolers in most states, what should your child study and learn during high school, if college is on the ...
+If there are no course requirements, as with homeschoolers in most states, what should your child study and learn during high school, if college is on the horizon?
 Read More »

 I'm a fan of natural consequences, but sometimes the lessons are too big - with consequences that last a lifetime - for the maturity level of the child.
 One such example is when a child wants to take on significant debt in the form of college loans.
 Most 17 year old high school students do not have the life experience to be able to understand the impact that taking on tens of thousands of dollars in debt will have on their lives.
 While I encourage young adults to have freedom in making their own decisions, wise and carefully presented parental ...
 Read More »